 The geology of studying and extracting deep geothermal heat: CUBO

 Iceland or Yellowstone can use volcanic heat near the surface for energy, but the rocks near the surface in Central New York are far cooler.
 This is true for a large part of the world’s land masses.
 Earlier research indicates that rock hot enough to provide the heat needed for Cornell University will likely be found at a depth of about 10,000 feet – close to two miles down!
-This project aims to drill a hole deep enough to test this hypothesis.
-The test hole will be known as the Cornell University Borehole Observatory (CUBO).
+The Cornell University Borehole Observatory (CUBO) project aimed to drill a hole deep enough to test this hypothesis.
 An animation describing the drilling of this borehole can be found at the Earth Source Heat website.

-Through the borehole, we will have access to the rocks, and can measure numerous properties.
-Geologists will investigate variables such temperature, flow rate of fluids through the rock, and rock type.
+Through the borehole, we gained access to the rocks, and could measure numerous properties.
+Geologists continue to investigate variables such temperature, flow rate of fluids through the rock, rock type, the distribution of fractures in the rock, and the subsurface stress conditions.
 That information will be used to figure out which rock layers will be best for extracting heat.
-Researchers will study the existing network of natural fractures in the rock through which naturally occurring water in the subsurface could absorb heat from the rock and flow into a well.
-CUBO researchers will analyze the size and frequency of these fractures to determine the viability of the Earth Source Heat project.
+CUBO researchers are studying the existing network of natural fractures in the rock through which naturally occurring water in the subsurface could absorb heat from the rock and flow into a well.
 CUBO will allow researchers to get a better understanding of the characteristics of the rock layers deep below the surface.

-Prior information leads to the prediction that CUBO will pass through more than 9000 feet of sedimentary rocks and then enter basement rock.
+CUBO passed through 9400 feet of sedimentary rocks and then entered basement rock.
 Basement rock is the thick foundation of ancient metamorphic and igneous rock that dominates the crust of continents.
 Sedimentary rock may have large enough pores and cracks to allow water to flow through it.
 These pores and cracks determine the rock’s permeability.
-Metamorphic rocks are not porous.
-For these rocks to , they will need to have cracks.
+In general, metamorphic rocks are not porous.
+For water to pass through these basement rocks, there must be cracks which act as tiny channels.
+(Digging deeper: More about porosity, permeability, and transmition of water)

-The diagram to the left shows a simplified view of the Cornell University Borehole Observatory, CUBO (the vertical yellow lines) through layers of rock under the Cornell campus.
+The diagram to the left shows a simplified view of the Cornell University Borehole Observatory, CUBO (the vertical yellow line) through layers of rock under the Cornell campus.
+This exploration well was drilled in summer of 2022 to investigate the geology, in order to develop engineering designs for extracting deep geothermal heat at this location.
 The gray rocks at the base are igneous and metamorphic rocks in the “basement” of the crust.
 The layers above (about 2 miles, or 3000 m, in thickness) are various kinds of sedimentary rocks.
-CUBO will be drilled in 2022 in order to investigate the geology and engineering of using deep geothermal heat at this location.
+The scale (in degrees Celsius) on the right shows the temperature predicted before CUBO was drilled, which rises steadily to values around 80 to 90°C near the bottom of CUBO.
+The true temperatures provided to be near these values, and will updated soon.

 The engineering of deep geothermal heat

-The water from below will flow upward in the well at about 30-70 liters (8 to 18 gallons) per second.
-The flow rate between the production and injection wells will depend on the ability of water to flow through pores and cracks (permeability) of the rock, the volume of the rock holding the pores and cracks, and the difference in pressure between the two wells.
-The CUBO project will help figure out the permeability and the necessary volume.
-One well-pair will likely be capable of heating a section of campus.
+The rate at which water from below flows upward in the well determines the viability of a geothermal heating system like is envisioned.
+The achievable flow rate between the production and injection wells will depend on the ability of water to flow through pores and cracks (permeability) of the rock, the volume of the rock holding the pores and cracks, and the difference in pressure between the two wells.
+The CUBO project has helped figure out the permeability and the necessary volume.
+If a flow rate between 30-70 liters (8 to 18 gallons) per second can be achieved, then one set of production-injection wells would likely be capable of heating a large part of campus, but not all.
 Later, to heat the whole Cornell campus, several pairs of wells may be needed.

 An Earth Source Heat building will house the structure over the top of the wells known as “wellheads,” in addition to water pumps, heat exchangers, heat pumps and most other visible components of the system.

-The Cornell University Borehole Observatory (CUBO), however, which is the hole that will be drilled in 2022, will not be used for generating heat.
-Rather, it will collect data to learn more about the viability and engineering needed for deep geothermal energy.
+The Cornell University Borehole Observatory (CUBO), however, which is the hole that was drilled in 2022, is not being used for generating heat.
+Rather, it has served as a means to collect data to learn more about the viability and engineering needed for deep geothermal energy.
+Later, it will be used to collect more data, as is needed to refine the design for a geothermal reservoir.
+Then, if a reservoir is successful, is will be used to monitor the geothermal energy system.

 Study of seismic activity